mirte-robot/mirte-documentation/doc/robots/mirte_pioneer/get_mirte_hardware.rst

-Get Mirte Hardware
+Get MIRTE Hardware
 ##################

-One of the goals of Mirte is to be modular and extendable.
-Therefore Mirte has a minimal amount of custom designed components, and mostly uses frequently used hardware.
+One of the goals of MIRTE is to be modular and extendable.
+Therefore MIRTE has a minimal amount of custom designed components, and mostly uses frequently used hardware.
 Two exceptions are the `base <https://github.com/mirte-robot/mirte-frame>`_ (which can be lasercut, 3D printed, or any existing base you already have) and the `PCB <https://github.com/mirte-robot/mirte-pcb>`_ (which is optional and can be replaced by a breadboard as well).

-Below you will find the components that are used in the Mirte Pioneer kit, which gives you a basic mobile platform, and can be extended with optional sensors and actuators.
+Below you will find the components that are used in the MIRTE Pioneer kit, which gives you a basic mobile platform, and can be extended with optional sensors and actuators.
 Or you could use alternatives/upgrades for certain parts.

 Currently it is only possible to order all the parts yourself.
-In the future we will make it easier to buy a full Mirte Pioneer Box with all the listed components.
+In the future we will make it easier to buy a full MIRTE Pioneer Box with all the listed components.

-.. mdinclude:: mirte_hardware_table.md

 .. list-table::
    :widths: 25 25 50
    :header-rows: 1

    * -
-     - Mirte Pioneer
+     - MIRTE Pioneer
      - Alternatives/Upgrades
    * - Computer
      - `Orange Pi Zero 2 <http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-2.html>`_